-Joshua is a member of the Tennessee Trial Lawyers Association, Tennessee Bar Association, and the Williamson County Bar Association, and the American Association for Justice.
+Joshua is a member of the Tennessee Trial Lawyers Association, Tennessee Bar Association, Williamson County Bar Association, and the American Association for Justice.

 In his spare time, he loves to attend sporting events, hike with his dog “Red,” and read both for his career as an Attorney and for personal development.